 - The reputation of lender: If you suspect a scam or a salesperson pressures you into using the money from the reverse mortgage to buy additional financial products, walk away.

-Don't rush into buying a reverse mortgage.
+Don’t rush into buying a reverse mortgage.
 Consider these factors carefully before you make a decision.
-Here are some questions that will help you when comparing reverse mortgages.
+In the next several sections, we’ll go over some questions that will help you as you compare reverse mortgages.

-What types of reverse mortgage should you consider when comparing reverse mortgage lenders?
+What types of reverse mortgages should you consider?

 There are three types of reverse mortgages to choose from.
-Some are exclusive to specific lenders, so it's important to know which one you want when comparison shopping reverse mortgages.
+Some are exclusive to specific lenders, so it’s essential to know which one you want when comparing reverse mortgages.

 If you want a reverse mortgage to finance home repairs, property taxes, or home improvements, you should consider a single-purpose reverse mortgage.

-Visit eldercare.gov or call your local Area Agency on Aging and ask for local grants or loan programs for home repairs and improvements.
+Visit eldercare.gov or call your local Area Agency on Aging and ask about local grants and loan programs for home repairs and improvements.

 Proprietary reverse mortgages are a good option for homeowners with expensive homes who want to get the highest possible loan amount.